GBlanch/fCC-Data-Analysis-with-Python-Certification/readme.md

 How to test this projects:

-  1.For each project, download the py files (x3) in their respective `py files` folders and also the csv files.
+  1. For each project, download the py files (x3) in their respective `py files` folders and also the csv files.
-  2.Save them all in the same directory/folder.
+  2. Save them all in the same directory/folder.
-  3.Open a terminal in Visual Studio (or any other integrated developement environment) and run the `main.py file` ("python main.py")
+  3. Open a terminal in Visual Studio (or any other integrated developement environment) and run the `main.py file` ("python main.py")

 Projects: